GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 **Firstly, prepare the input images.** Please resize the input image to **1024x1024**.
 To achieve this, we recommond cropping the images to contain as much background information as possible.
 As an alternative, we also recommend padding it with a black border.

-Organize all the processed images into a folder and specify the absolute path as `YourInputPath`.
-Specify `YourOutputPath` to save your results.
+Organize all the processed images into a folder and specify the absolute path of the folder as `YourInputPath`.
+Specify `YourOutputPath` as a folder for saving your results.
 Then, run by:
 ```bash
 python DiffusionLight/inpaint.py --dataset YourInputPath --output_dir YourOutputPath
 python DiffusionLight/ball2envmap.py --ball_dir YourOutputPath/square --envmap_dir YourOutputPath/envmap